EddieBWXiao/MagicCupsGame/PL_simulations/Readme.md

 # PL_simulations

-Repository for simulations and model fitting scripts for simple probabilistic learning tasks
+Repository for simulations and model fitting scripts for simple probabilistic learning tasks with binary outcomes

 To explore the pipeline and the role of each function, see: